collective live+work spaces

 3. construction of new lounge on rooftop, 2 mezzanine bedrooms

-Would be easily phased, and will commence with only slightly more capital than for the acquisition.
-All will be overseen by the founder whom has undertkane a couple of renovations in France, accompanied by a seasoned decorative renovator.
+Easily phased, commencing with only slightly more capital than for the acquisition.
+All works will be managed and contributed to by the founder whom has undertkane a couple of renovations in France, accompanied by a seasoned renovator specialising in finishes and gardens (though unlikely to utilise).

 Specifications

-Functional and pleasant, avoiding budget chipboard aesthetic, making it appealing to return to!
+Functional and pleasant, avoiding budget chipboard aesthetic, making an appealing place to return to.
 There'll be a few finishes that uplift, and things we won't skimp on are those that get used most, so solid wood kitchen surfaces and desks, good handles, hinges, taps, sockets, etc.

-The ground floor has a very tall brick vulted cieling which would be stripped of paint to show its colour, under which IR heating panels and lighting will be hung, along with fans.
+The ground floor has a very tall brick vaulted cieling which would be stripped of paint to show its colour, under which IR heating panels and lighting will be hung, along with fans.

 Existing decorative cement floor tiles will be retained provisionally but should ultimately be replaced where costs allow as is notable.